Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Introduction

 \IEEEPARstart{W}{ith} the explosive growth of information and data on the Internet, recommender systems have become a crucial tool for addressing the problem of information overload.
-These systems excel at solving the problem of matching users with relevant items, making them widely applicable across various domains, including online shopping platforms, video content recommendations, social networks, news portals, job recruitment platforms, and even in financial and healthcare systems.
+These systems excel at solving the problem of matching users with relevant items, making them widely applicable across various domains, including online shopping platforms, video content recommendations, social networks, news portals, and even in financial and healthcare systems.

 While recommender systems offer a win-win situation for both users and businesses, it is evident that recommender systems are vulnerable to manipulation through malicious attacks.
 Kaya et al. (2023) \cite{kaya2023robustness} evaluated the robustness of three item-based multi-criteria recommender systems using the ``PIA'' attack model.
 The experimental results demonstrate that multicriteria top-n recommender systems are vulnerable to manipulation.
-Furthermore, He et al. (2018) \cite{he2018adversarial} evaluated the performance of MF-BPR by introducing random noise and adversarial noise.
-The results indicate that both types of noise degrade the performance of MF-BPR, and adversarial noise has a greater impact.
+In real-world scenarios, Amazon experienced a massive data breach involving fake reviews, which exposed more than 200,000 users and 13 million records, revealing widespread review manipulation on the platform\footnote{\url{https://www.techcentral.ie/data-breach-exposes-widespread-fake-reviews-on-amazon}}.
+Such attacks not only mislead consumers and damage platform credibility but also result in substantial economic losses.
+According to a report by CHEQ, fake reviews cause nearly \$152 billion in global economic damage annually\footnote{\url{https://www.saleswarp.com/fake-reviews-and-what-amazon-is-doing-about-it/}}.

 Furthermore, some studies \cite{li2017collaborative,yang2022knowledge,chen2019improved} suggest that non-malicious factors such as sparse training data, sample imbalance, and unreasonable assumptions can also impact the performance of recommender systems.
 Therefore, the research on recommender systems has evolved beyond merely pursuing accuracy, with robustness becoming an important evaluation metric for recommender tasks.